arrowBook fun things to do on the Riviera!

 It all began as a fishing port (like so many French Riviera resorts) and now Villefranche-sur-Mer is one of the region's most elegant and sought-after resorts.
 For pleasure-seekers, nothing beats a day at Villefranche's splendid bay, studded with yachts and bordered by a wide, sandy beach.

-Villefranche-sur-Mer is a major stop for cruises (250,000 passengers yearly) which means that the tiny old town can be quite busy on summer mornings.
 In addition to its charming but touristy medieval centre, Villefranche is known for its markets.
 The Saturday morning market (8am to 1pm) is a good place to pick up local produce and crafts and second-hand dealers organize a day-long Sunday market to sell various odds & ends.
+The markets are at the Octroi bus stop.

-What to See & Do
+Things to See & Do

 Strolling the streets of the Old Town is one of the greatest pleasures of Villefranche.
 The pastel-colored houses bordering the fishing port beg to be photographed and you'll have gorgeous views of Villefranche's bay.
-Notice the unusual arcaded rue Obscure and the busy rue du Poilu.

-St-Peter Chapel
+St-Peter Chapel (Chapelle Saint Pierre)

 The Citadelle